The difference between IEEPA tariffs, Section 122 tariffs, Section 232 tariffs, and Section 301 tariffs

 The U.S. Court of International Trade sided with the plaintiffs on May 28 and issued an injunction on the IEEPA tariffs.
 “Because of the Constitution’s express allocation of the tariff power to Congress … we do not read IEEPA to delegate an unbounded tariff authority to the President.
 We instead read IEEPA’s provisions to impose meaningful limits on any such authority it confers.”

 The U.S. Court of Appeals for the Federal Circuit then temporarily stayed the injunction to allow the Trump administration time to appeal.
 The Federal Appeals Court heard arguments on July 31, and on August 29, 2025, it ruled that IEEPA does not explicitly grant the president “wide-ranging authority to impose tariffs.”
+The administration appealed.

 On September 9, the Supreme Court agreed to expedite the review of Trump v.
 V.O.S.
 Sections and a related case, Learning Resources v.
 Trump.
-The court will hold oral arguments for both cases in early November.
-In the meantime, the tariffs will remain in effect.
+The court consolidated the two cases and held oral arguments in early November.
+On February 20, 2026, the Supreme Court decided that IEEPA does not grant the president the authority to impose tariffs.

 What are Section 232 tariffs?